Pact-Community-Organization/pact-contract-catalog/contracts/hello-world/README.md

 The `examples/hello-world-test.repl` file provides comprehensive validation of the contract's core logic and security model:

 **Environment Setup:**
-- ✓ Kadena REPL environment initialization
+- ✓ Pact REPL environment initialization
 - ✓ Keyset configuration for admin and user roles
 - ✓ Contract module loading and validation